adychn/fast-style-transfer/README.md

 1. Add Batch-Instance Normalization capability.
 Batch-Instance Normalization on stylized images can improve object detection task on these images, for better detection of the pre-transformed objects.
 This is accomplished by adding and performing more batch norm versus instance norm at certain layers through learnable weights.
 The model can still use the default Instance Normalization only with --IN flag during training and inference. # Paper: Batch-Instance Normalization for Adaptively Style-Invariant Neural Networks.
 2. The feed forward netowrk uses nearest neighbor to up size the image, then do a same size conv2d op.
 Instead of doing a conv2d_transpose op. # Better Upsampling, https://distill.pub/2016/deconv-checkerboard/
 3. Remove the unnesssary total variation denoising regularization loss, due to #2 improvement. # Paper: A Learned Representation for Artistic Style.
+4. Improve usability of command line arguments for style.py and evaluate.py.
-4. Clean up and add comments throughout the codes.
+5. Clean up and add comments throughout the codes.
 The comments are useful for someone who wants to study and understand this code.

 It runs on Tensorflow 2.